smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_query/COPY_SYNTAX.md

 ## __1. COPY Statement__

-The "__COPY__" statement allows users to create data tables in the thanoSQL DB with their data files in their workspace.
+The "__COPY__" statement allows users to create data tables in the ThanoSQL DB with their data files in their workspace.

 !!! note "__Supported file types__"
     - csv